fnzv/Smart-Detection-System/README.md

 -ICMP Redirect then Running the SDS firewall<br>
 <br>

+***WARNING***:Keyword based filtering could fail as it's an experimental feature of iptables .. overall works fine and blocks unwanted sites

 <br>
 #######  Smart Detecton System - An Easy to use Smart-Firewall coded in python
 #######  STATUS: Still under developement